Few-Shot Anomaly Detection via Category-Agnostic Registration Learning: Introduction

 We validate the effectiveness of the proposed \texttt{CAReg} framework on two challenging benchmark datasets for industrial defect detection, MVTec~\cite{bergmann2019mvtec} and MPDD~\cite{jezek2021deep}. \texttt{CAReg} is shown to outperform the state-of-the-art FSAD methods~\cite{TDG,DiffNet} in terms of AUC on 2-shot, 4-shot, and 8-shot scenarios, respectively, by 9.6\%, 12.4\% and 11.9\% on MVTec and 7.1\%, 9.1\% and 8.8\% on MPDD.
 We also experiment with three SOTA normal distribution estimation methods: PaDim~\cite{defard2021padim}, OrthoAD~\cite{orthoad}, and PatchCore~\cite{patchcore}.
 Our experimental results show that \texttt{CAReg} is able to improve the average AUC for all three normal distribution estimation methods, by 10.9\%, 15.4\% and 8.5\% on MVTec, and by 12.1\%, 4.4\% and 8.0\% on MPDD, for PaDim, OrthoAD and PatchCore, respectively.

-Below we summarize the main contributions: \begin{itemize} \item \texttt{CAReg} is the first one-model-all-category framework for FSAD, requiring no abnormal images at training and no parameter fine-tuning at testing. \item Feature registration is leveraged as the proxy task to train anomaly detection models, which demonstrate increased generalizability across different categories and datasets. \item \texttt{CAReg} outperforms the state-of-the-art FSAD methods on both anomaly detection and anomaly localization tasks with standard benchmark datasets. \end{itemize}
+Below we summarize the main contributions: \begin{itemize} \item \texttt{CAReg} is the first one-model-all-category framework for FSAD, requiring no abnormal images at training and no parameter fine-tuning at testing. \item Feature registration is leveraged as the proxy task to train AD models, which demonstrate increased generalizability across different categories and datasets. \item \texttt{CAReg} outperforms the state-of-the-art FSAD methods on both AD and anomaly localization tasks with standard benchmark datasets. \end{itemize}

 Compared to our previous method, RegAD, presented at ECCV~2022~\cite{regad} as an oral presentation, the proposed approach has the following technical improvements: \begin{itemize} \item \texttt{CAReg} is designed as a framework for FSAD, which can flexibly adopt various normal distribution estimators in addition to PaDim that was used in our previous work. \item \texttt{CAReg} introduces a modified feature registration module to improve the model's robustness.
 Instead of registration referenced by only one single image, accumulated features from each category are used as registration references. \item A Wasserstein distance-based method is proposed to flexibly, and automatically, choose the most suitable data augmentations during the normal distribution estimation stage, improving the accommodation of different distribution characteristics among categories in the FSAD scenario. \item Results of more experiments are reported both for evaluating performance, and assessing the method through ablation studies. \end{itemize}